Skip to Main Content

 5. Review your Ashland University financial aid offer.
 An email will be sent to you when your offer is available on Self-Service Financial Aid.
 The email will be sent to either your ashland.edu email address or the preferred email provided on your admissions application.

-6. Review your Student Aid Report (SAR) and Self-Service Financial Aid portal to confirm if there are any outstanding requirements that need completed.
+6. Review your FAFSA Submission Summary (FSS) and Self-Service Financial Aid portal to confirm if there are any outstanding requirements that need completed.

 Consortium Agreements